erfan-el/SLRO/README.md

-# dm-slr-ontology
+# SLR Ontology(SLRO) on Decision Mining
-An Ontology for Systematic Literature Review on Decision Mining.
+An Ontology for Systematic Literature Review (SLR) on Decision Mining.